-Skip the sauce.
+8) Should I sauce beef ribs?
+If you're going for authentic Texas smoked beef ribs then skip the sauce.
 A lot of folks like barbecue sauce on everything they grill, but sweet tomato based sauce just clashes with smoky beef.
 Save it for pork.
-I serve my beef ribs nekked.
-If you must use a sauce, try what they use in Texas, a thin beef stock based sauce, like my Texas Barbecue Mop-Sauce.
+I serve my beef ribs nekkid.
+If you must use a sauce, try what they use in Texas, a thin beef stock based sauce, like my Texas Barbecue Mop Sauce.

 Here's a video that describes the process of making Texas-style BBQ Beef Ribs.